Customized Hair Growth Kit - 60% OFF get started

 Q: Are any specific hair care products recommended for aging hair?

-A: Hair care products that are gentle and moisturizing, such as sulfate-free shampoos and conditioners, are recommended for aging hair.
+A: Gentle and moisturizing hair care products, such as sulfate-free shampoos and conditioners, are recommended for aging hair.

 Q: Can hormonal changes during menopause affect hair aging?